Digges Amendment: History

 Maryland did not ratify the Fifteenth Amendment in 1870.
 Digges and Frere, both from the Republican stronghold of Charles County, argued that the amendment provisions did not apply at the state level.
 The Digges plan was opposed by Southern leaders, who were concerned that such extreme and blatant challenge to the Fifteen Amendment would undermine their own legal attempts underway to circumvent the enfranchisement of black votes.
 Beginning with Mississippi in 1890, most Southern states had passed new constitutions and other laws that made voter registration more difficult and effectively disenfranchised most blacks.

-In Maryland's unrestricted general election of 1911, the Digges Amendment was defeated with 46,220 votes for and 83,920 votes against the proposal.
-The Democratic gubernatorial ticket lost to the Republican ticket by a much closer margin.
+The Democratic gubernatorial nominee Arthur Pue Gorman Jr. lost to Republican Phillips Lee Goldsborough by a close 1.38% margin in the 1911 Maryland gubernatorial election.
+Goldsborough became the second Republican governor of Maryland since the end of Reconstruction.